Embedding Physical Reasoning into Diffusion-Based Shadow Generation

-Shadow generation methods can be broadly categorized into 3D-based rendering approaches and 2D-based generative models.
-3D-based methods rely on explicit scene representations--such as object geometry, lighting direction, and camera parameters--to simulate shadows via physically based rendering.
-Early techniques \cite{chan2003rendering, schwarz2007bitmask} used depth maps and known light sources to produce soft shadow effects in screen space.
-More recently, Sheng \etal \cite{sheng2022controllable} replaced full 3D geometry with a manually provided pixel height map and user-specified lighting to generate controllable shadows.
-While accurate and physically grounded, these methods require either detailed 3D models or manual input, limiting their applicability in general image composition tasks.
-In contrast, 2D-based generative approaches bypass the need for explicit 3D modeling by learning to synthesize shadows directly in image space, typically conditioned on object masks or compositional cues.
+\paragraph{2D-based generative approaches} bypass the need for explicit 3D modeling by learning to synthesize shadows directly in image space, typically conditioned on object masks or compositional cues.
 Liu \etal \cite{Liu2020ARShadowGANSG} proposed a GAN-based framework that learns a mapping from object masks to shadows, conditioned on the background appearance.
 Hong \etal \cite{hong2022shadow} introduced a two-stage model that first predicts a shadow mask and then refines the shadow appearance, using an image-formation function.
-Most recently, \cite{liu2024shadow} proposed a diffusion-based framework built on ControlNet \cite{zhang2023adding} to guide shadow generation using the composite image and object mask as control signals.
+Most recently, Liu \etal \cite{liu2024shadow} proposed a diffusion-based framework built on ControlNet \cite{zhang2023adding} to guide shadow generation using the composite image and object mask as control signals.
 However, these methods overlook the physical constraints governing shadow formation, relying purely on learned image features.